Frequently asked questions (FAQ):

 How do I submit a manuscript?

 The information for authors page explains how to submit a manuscript to ANU Press for publication and describes the publishing process from submission to publication.
-Please keep in mind that ANU Press was created to make available the intellectual output of the academic community of ANU.
-As such, we are tasked to publish scholarly works that emerge from ANU, or are written by scholars/organisations with a direct link to ANU.

 What ebook formats does ANU Press publish and what do readers need to access them?